Jeff Sutton, Partners Selling $195M Loan at 529 Broadway

-Jeff Sutton’s Wharton Properties and its partners at 529 Broadway are turning towards the debt book in regards to the six-story retail property in Soho.
+The lender to Jeff Sutton’s Wharton Properties and its partners at 529 Broadway is looking to sell the loan on the six-story retail property in Soho.

-The loan was provided by UBS and Morgan Stanley in 2016.
+The loan was provided by UBS and Morgan Stanley in 2016 to joint venture of Wharton, A&H Acquisitions, Aurora Capital Associates and Thor Equities.
 It replaced previous loans from Deutsche Bank, including a $100 million acquisition loan, a $30 million building loan and a $9.3 million mortgage.
 UBS issued a new $56.6 million loan in addition to the loan replacements.

 The financing was assigned to UK-based Rothesay Life in 2016, according to the Observer.
 The loan is reportedly set to mature in September 2026 and is being marketed with a 3.42 percent fixed-rate coupon.

-Note: Correction: A previous version of this post incorrectly identified the seller of the loan.